CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: A 1-parameter family of cross ratio systems

-To summarize, a solution to the discrete Toda-type equation represents a tangent vector in the space of cross ratios that is induced from a labeling.
-We show that it induces a canonical family of cross ratios.
+To summarize, a solution to the discrete Toda-type equation represents a tangent vector in the space of cross ratios that is also induced from a labeling on the graph.
+In the following, we show that such a solution induces a canonical family of cross ratios.